kojix2/cry-wasm/README.md

 - Cry::Wasm allows you to define functions, not Crystal methods
   - default arguments, keyword arguments, and block arguments are not available.
-- Currently, only numbers are accepted as arguments.
-In the future, strings may also be acceptable.
+  - Garbage collection is not supported.
+It is very likely that it will not be supported in the future.

 ## Type conversion

 :construction: work in progress :pick:

+Currently, only numbers are accepted as arguments.
+In the future, strings may also be acceptable.

 ### Arguments - Ruby --> Crystal